AlexWatson1212/embracing-authenticity/_pages/self-discovery.md

       </ul>

       <p>🔁 This journey isn't linear.
 You may return to old roles.
 You may feel the grief all over again.
 That’s okay.
 The path forward is a spiral, not a straight line.
 But each step brings you closer to connection that’s real.</p>
-      <p>🧭 <strong>Want to go deeper?</strong> You can explore more paths on this page, or join the journey through the latest blog posts.</p>
+      <p>🛍️ <strong>Want to go deeper?</strong> You can explore more paths on this page, or join the journey through the latest blog posts.</p>
     </article>

     <hr style="margin: 2rem 0;">